Engine Horsepower Calculator – Understand HP, Torque & RPM Like a Pro

 - Step 2: Enter the two values you already know.
 For example, torque and RPM.

-- Step 3: Click the “Calculate” button to get your full engine power breakdown.
+- Step 3: Click Calculate to get your full engine power breakdown.

 - Step 4: Review brake horsepower, torque, RPM, kW, Nm and estimated wheel horsepower.

-- Step 5: Download the results as TXT or CSV (Excel) to save with your dyno logs.
+- Step 5: Download the results as TXT or CSV to save alongside your dyno logs.

-Typical use cases include checking whether the numbers a seller claims for a modified car actually line up, comparing two engines with similar horsepower but different torque curves, or estimating how much extra power a turbo kit might provide.
-If you’re also tracking your weight and health goals alongside car projects, our BMI calculator is a handy companion.
+Common use cases include checking whether a seller's claimed power figures line up, comparing two engines with similar horsepower but different torque curves, or estimating how much power a turbo kit might add.
+If you're also tracking health goals alongside your car projects, our BMI calculator is just a click away.

 Real-World Example: From Dyno Sheet to Real Power